 If one detects one of these types of hair loss early, one can counteract this with a treatment of the inflammation.
 Here, a therapy with cortisone is often used.
 Thus, at an early stage, the destruction of hair follicles can be counteracted.

-.Check with the doctor if the hair loss is due to a disease
+- Check with the doctor if the hair loss is due to a disease

-.Also clarify whether a medication intake affects the hair loss
+- Also clarify whether a medication intake affects the hair loss

-.If you notice any scarring in combination with hair loss, consult a doctor – if this happens early, cortisone treatment may stop the disease from progressing
+- If you notice any scarring in combination with hair loss, consult a doctor – if this happens early, cortisone treatment may stop the disease from progressing

-.If neither of the first two reasons is true, there is the possibility of hair transplantation.
-Especially with the hereditary hair loss, you can take advantage of the fact that the hair on the back of the head are not affected, so that a transplant this is very promising.
+If neither of the first two reasons is true, there is the possibility of hair transplantation.
+Especially with the hereditary hair loss, you can take advantage of the fact that the hair on the back of the head us not affected, so that a hair transplant can provide promising results.